Brian Laudrup: Rangers

 His third season at Rangers, 1996–97, saw another cup final goal, this time in a 4–3 win over Hearts in the 1996 Scottish League Cup Final.
 The season's most notable concern was Rangers bid to equal Celtic's record of nine consecutive league titles.
 With Rangers hampered by a series of niggling injuries to their main strikers, a greater burden for goalscoring was placed on Laudrup.
 He responded by scoring 16 goals in 33 league games, including the only goal against Celtic in a win in November 1996, and a headed goal in a 1–0 win in May 1997 away at Dundee United which clinched the league title and the club's bid for nine-in-a-row.
 His performances saw him win the Scottish Football Writers' award once again.
 His great performances for Rangers and Denmark also made him win his fourth Danish player of the year.

-Laudrup was linked with a £5 million move to Ajax Amsterdam in the summer of 1997, but was persuaded to stay with Rangers for one more season to help their bid for a tenth successive league title.
+Laudrup was linked with a £5 million move to Ajax in the summer of 1997, but was persuaded to stay with Rangers for one more season to help their bid for a tenth successive league title.
 However, despite a bright start, the season ended up an anti-climax, with Laudrup failing to match the form of previous seasons.
 Rangers finished runners-up in the league behind Celtic, and ended the season trophy-less after losing to Hearts in the 1998 Scottish Cup Final.
 Laudrup left the club shortly afterwards.
 He later described his time at Rangers as "the four best years of my career".